vladyc1234/Proiect_Python_Selenium_VideoPlayer/README.md

 - ERROR - selenium.common.exceptions.WebDriverException: Message: 'chromedriver' executable needs to be in PATH.
   SOLUTION - pip install webdriver-manager - installed python-dotenv-0.20.0 webdriver-manager-3.8.1

+# How to use:

+1. Have a functional mic plugged in

+2. Open the Sounds menu: enable stereo mix in recording section and disable speakers in playback section

+3. Open your PyCharm, download the necessary libraries and copy the script

+4. Run the script and wait for its completion

+Results: You will get a 2 minute recording, Logs for each main function (VideoLog.txt, AudioLog.txt, SeleniumLog.txt, MainLog.txt) and details about the sound properties (check_dbs)

+# How does the script work

+	The script is split up in different sections.
+It has the first section in which you set the parameters for your audio and video recorders and then it has it's 3 main functions.

+	The first function in Selenium().
+It it responsible for opening the YouTube page in Chrome.
+It accepts the Terms of Service, selects a random video and skips its ads.

+	The second function is record_video().
+It is the function responsible for recording the YouYube video.
+It works by screenshoting the video frames and then piecing them up into a full video.

+	The third function is record_audo().
+It records the audio.
+It takes chunks of data reads them and then adds them to a file after processing them.

+	The program also contains a function for analyzing the audio measure_wav_db_level(wavFile) and rms_flat(a) and a function for merging the audio and video recordings combine_audio(vidname, audname, outname, fps=17).

+	In the final section it calls these functions.
+It uses multiprocessing in order to run the video and audio record functions at the same time.
+It then analyzes the audio file and merge the recordings.